radiovisual/birdwatch/readme.md

 ```

 ### Cached HTML Tweet
 If birdwatch can't find an `html` string on the returned tweet data, (which is sometimes the default from the Twitter API), then one will be rebuilt and added for you via [tweet-patch](https://github.com/radiovisual/tweet-patch).
-This means the **plaintext** hashtags, user-mentions and hyperlinks are converted to twitter-ready HTML. ::heart_eyes:: (You're welcome) Example below.
+This means the **plaintext** hashtags, user-mentions and hyperlinks are converted back to twitter-ready markup for you. ::heart_eyes:: (You're welcome) Example below.

 ```js
 cached_tweets[0].text;